jinghuazhao/PW-pipeline/README.md

 echo matlab \"\$\@\" >> matlab
 chmod +x matlab
 ```
 NB "$@" enables matlab to be called as usual.
-Alternatively, the module coammands can be part of pwp.ini which is sourced with pwp.sh.
+Alternatively, the module commands can be part of pwp.ini which is sourced with pwp.sh.

 The pipeline itself can be installed from GitHub in the usual way.
 ```